TrishKedi/professional-projects/mtn-pulse-app.md

 ---

+## 🌐 Live Demo

+Experience the MTN Pulse App live through one of the options below:

+1. **[Interactive Web Demo (Hosted on Heroku)](https://your-heroku-app-link.com)** - A full-featured web version of the MTN Pulse App where you can explore features like data bundle purchases, promotional content, and in-app notifications.

+2. **[Static Demo (GitHub Pages)](https://trishkedi.github.io/mtn-pulse-demo)** - A frontend-only version with mock data for a secure yet realistic experience.

+3. **[Figma Prototype](https://www.figma.com/proto/your-prototype-link)** - Click through the app screens to explore the UI and see how the app flows from feature to feature.

+4. **[Mobile APK Download](https://your-firebase-link.com)** - Test the app directly on your Android device (Demo version with limited features).

+> **Note**: The demo versions use mocked data to simulate a real user experience without affecting live systems or user data.

 Thank you for exploring the MTN Pulse App repository!
 For further information, please feel free to reach out or check out the detailed documentation in the `docs` folder.